Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

 1. On the **Agents** tab, click the name of the agent to which you want to add the node.
 The Agent Flow page is displayed.

-2. Click the **Go to flow** to edit the in-development version of the flow.
+2. Click **Go to flow** to edit the in-development version of the flow.

 3. In the flow builder, click the “**+**” icon on any existing node on the canvas and select **Function** from the pop-up menu.
 (Alternatively, drag the **Function** node from the Assets panel onto the canvas.)